Beta (finance): Financial analysis

-Equilibrium use: fair reward for risk?

-In the idealized capital asset pricing model (CAPM), beta risk is the only kind of risk for which investors should receive an expected return higher than the risk-free rate of interest.
-This is discussed in the CAPM article and the Security Market Line article.
+In the idealized CAPM, beta risk is the only kind of risk for which investors should receive an expected return higher than the risk-free rate of interest.
 When used within the context of the CAPM, beta becomes a measure of the appropriate expected rate of return.
 Due to the fact that the overall rate of return on the firm is weighted rate of return on its debt and its equity, the market-beta of the overall unlevered firm is the weighted average of the firm's debt beta (often close to 0) and its levered equity beta.

-Use in performance measurement

 In fund management, adjusting for exposure to the market separates out the component that fund managers should have received given that they had their specific exposure to the market.
 For example, if the stock market went up by 20% in a given year, and a manager had a portfolio with a market-beta of 2.0, this portfolio should have returned 40% in the absence of specific stock picking skills.
 This is measured by the alpha in the market-model, holding beta constant.